 Advancing Soil Health & Water Stewardship

-MBOLD is working to make Minnesota a global leader in soil health and water stewardship by developing scalable agronomic, market and engagement systems that enable farmers to adopt soil health principles profitably.
+In collaboration with our partners, MBOLD is working to make Minnesota a global leader in soil health and water stewardship by driving market development, shared learning, and risk management strategies that enable the scaling of soil and water stewardship practices and new farm revenue opportunities in Midwest agriculture.

 What MBOLD is doing